AI Agents Need Real-Time Data

 May 22, 2026

-At Google I/O 2026, Google said Search is moving toward agents that people can create and manage directly in Search, starting with information agents that can work in the background and surface information from blogs, news sites, social posts, and real-time data.
+At Google I/O 2026, Google said Search is moving toward agents people can create and manage directly inside Search.
+The first version is information agents that work in the background and pull from blogs, news, social posts, and real-time data.

 Your website starts to become an API for reality.

 Is the appointment open?
 Is the table available?
 Is the store busy?
 Is the offer still valid?
 Can this item arrive before Friday?
-Is this location open during construction?
 Is this price safe to quote?

 A static page answers what was true when someone updated it.